bboldi/b2.typer.template/README.md

 This is a starter template to help you make a home page that looks and feels like a Retro Terminal.
 It's pure javascript, html and css - nothing fancy, simple static stuff.

-There are some special characters that will affect how the content is displayed - see the `content.js` file for more info.

-Feel free to modify or use this script as you feel, but please attribute the author.

-The script was put together in a few hours, so don't expect anything fancy :)
+The script was put together in a few hours, so don't expect perfection :)

 I put some variables to the beginning of the main.js file, so you can fine-tune it to your liking